 Who We Are

 Our board of directors is comprised of members of the Russellville community who advocate for Russellville Downtown.
-The board meets the fourth Wednesday of each month and donates their time and talents to all that Main Street Russellville does.
+The board meets the third Wednesday of each month and donates their time and talents to all that Main Street Russellville does.

 Paula is best described as having a servant’s heart.
 She is happiest when surrounded by children and family.
 Paula was a foster parent to six precious children and was a house parent to six teenage girls at a local youth ranch.
 Paula serves on the board of directors for the Russellville Kiwanis club as well as being the treasurer for Main Street Russellville.
 Paula grew up in Russellville during her teenage years and just wanted a way to give back to the community.
 When not working, Paula likes to read Christian fiction and travel with her husband.